Lázaro (footballer, born 2002)

-Lázaro Vinícius Marques (born 12 March 2002), commonly known as Lázaro, is Brazilian who plays as a forward for La Liga club Almería.
+Lázaro Vinícius Marques (born 12 March 2002), simply known as Lázaro, is Brazilian professional footballer who plays as a left winger or forward for Saudi Pro League club Al-Najma.

 Club career

 Flamengo

 Born in Belo Horizonte, Lázaro began his career with Flamengo and made his professional debut for the club on 27 September 2020 against Palmeiras.
 He came on as a 79th minute substitute for Lincoln as Flamengo drew the match 1–1.

 Lázaro scored his first professional goals on 27 January 2022, netting a brace in a 2–1 Campeonato Carioca home win over Portuguesa-RJ.
 His first goal in the top tier came on 21 July, as he scored his team's fourth in a 4–0 home routing of Juventude.

 Almería

-On 1 September 2022, Lázaro moved abroad and joined La Liga club Almería on a six-year contract, for a rumoured € 7 million fee, with Flamengo keeping 30% of a future transfer.
+On 1 September 2022, Lázaro moved abroad and joined La Liga club Almería on a six-year contract, for a rumoured €7 million fee, with Flamengo keeping 30% of a future transfer.